Notes & Resources

 - Tong's notes on QFT, used for the first part of the course in Cambridge.
 Only canonical quantization.

 - The notes of Prof. Beneke for the course I took at TUM.
-Based on Weinberg, with a focus on path integral techiques.
+Based on Weinberg, with a focus on path integral techniques.
 The best introduction to renormalization I've seen.
+See also the typed script of Prof. Weiler, which follows closely the notes of Beneke.
+The exercises are also very good.

 - Nair, Quantum Field Theory, A Modern Perspective.
-Includes strongly coupled theories.
+Also discusses strongly coupled theories.

 General Relativity